 The world is rapidly changing, and our children will be working in jobs that currently do not exist.
 Our greatest responsibility is to equip our students with the ability to problem-solve, explore meaning, crave knowledge, pursue innovation and embrace challenges.
 We need to empower our students and staff members to become “architects of their own future.”

-Technology plays a vital role within the education of all our students.
+Technology plays a vital role in the education of all our students.
 At the start of the school year, students in grades 7-8 will be assigned a Chromebook that they will use in school and the device will travel home with them.
-Teachers, students and administrators are working together to share and receive ideas through technology-driven platforms such as Google Apps.
+Teachers, students, and administrators are working together to share and receive ideas through technology-driven platforms such as Google Apps.
 Students incorporate online tools to enhance mind mapping and brainstorming sessions to collaborate and inspire creative thinking.
-Our zSpace lab augments virtual reality that allows out students to seamlessly work with the visualization of data in three dimensions.
+Our zSpace lab augments virtual reality that allows students to seamlessly work with data visualization in three dimensions.
 The zSpace components create an immersive realistic interaction in which data that appear as a “real object” can be viewed, manipulated, analyzed, and shared.
-We have created a Maker space, breakers space and Little Bits bar.
-Our Maker space is a dedicated section of the UMS library with tools, equipment and technology where students can create and collaborate on various projects.
-Our 3D printers enable the production of tangible visual representations and give our students the opportunity to bring their creative ideas to life by developing a physical product.
+We have created a Maker space, breakers space, and Little Bits bar.
+Our Maker space is a dedicated section of the UMS library with tools, equipment, and technology where students can create and collaborate on various projects.
+Our 3D printers enable the production of tangible visual representations and allow our students to bring their creative ideas to life by developing a physical product.
 The school’s computer lab and library are equipped with a classroom set of Macintosh computers.
-In addition, we have Chromebooks, document cameras, iPads and laptop computers that are utilized in all disciplines throughout the school.
+In addition, we have Chromebooks, document cameras, iPads, and laptop computers that are utilized in all disciplines throughout the school.
 The majority of our classrooms have SMARTBoards, which allow students to play a more interactive role in their education.
 They may visit any place throughout the world, travel to planets, become part of any ecosystem, or enter the human body.
 We provide education through experience and interaction.

 Technology is also used to assist parents.
 The parents in grades six through twelve may access the “Parent Portal.”
 This allows parents to view a child’s status at any time.
 It will show current grades and homework completion.
 At all grade levels, our teachers utilize Google websites.
-The websites are updated on a daily or weekly basis that allows parents to check to see what homework or project has been assigned by the teacher.
+The websites are updated daily or weekly, allowing parents to check to see what homework or project has been assigned by the teacher.
 By doing this, a parent can prevent their child from falling behind the rest of the class.
 Progress reports and report cards can also be viewed electronically.

 We utilize LinkIt!, which is a K-12 online data analytics and assessment management system that adapts to our needs.
 This system allows us to upload our own assessments, create/design our own tests and combine state and school data sources into a consistent framework for longitudinal progress monitoring, growth analysis, and predictive analytics.